ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 Incorporating these variables will require ethically sourced datasets, potentially leveraging unsupervised learning or transfer learning on large multilingual datasets as well as adapting the sentiment/ideology classifier to better handle cultural nuance and context-specific meaning.

 ### Platforms and the Future of Distributed Care
-Building on precedents like Papa, DispatchHealth and Uber Health, this work could explore speculative models where platform-mediated services help fill care gaps in neighbourhoods with high housing turnover, particularly in the context of vulnerable as well as transient populations.
+Building on precedents like Papa, DispatchHealth and Uber Health, this work could explore speculative models where platform-mediated services help fill care gaps in neighbourhoods with high housing turnover, particularly in the context of vulnerable as well as transient populations with chronic illness who may be underserved by traditional healthcare models.
 These speculative models can integrate not only geospatial mobility but also sociocultural factors that influence healthcare access and information diffusion.
 For example:
 * Gig-dispatched care coordinated through app-based platforms (e.g., visiting nurses, paramedics, mental health support workers, dental services, medication delivery) may significantly enhance the community care model.
 This includes on-demand emergency care, such as the management of chronic conditions, minor emergencies, on-the-spot diagnostics, health screenings, vaccinations or health check-ups.
 * Airbnb hosts or listings as potential centres in distributed care networks (particularly in care deserts or recovery-focused housing).
+This includes temporary home care environments, where Airbnb listings serve as specialised accommodations for guests who require in-home nursing or personal care away from home or travel to healthcare providers for treatment, such as palliative care or surgeries.
 * Cultural and Ethnic Considerations: Distributed care services could also consider ethnic or cultural norms that affect care delivery.
 For instance, religious or cultural proscriptions might influence what type of health information or services are shared in these communities.

-This research could explore how platforms like Airbnb may be leveraged for temporary housing as well as distributed healthcare delivery to address the needs of those with chronic illness who may be underserved by traditional healthcare models.

 ### AI Integration
 * Geospatial ML models that identify emerging care deserts and predict HCBS demand in areas of high housing turnover.